Major Pharmaceutical Company – CRM/OM Program

-Led the transition of SCOUT solution support to Application Management Services (AMS) across a large and complex international landscape covering major releases and deployment waves in more than 50 countries.
+Led the transition of CRM/OM solution support to Application Management Services (AMS) across a large and complex international landscape covering major releases and deployment waves in more than 50 countries.
 Managed the transition from project-driven delivery into a sustainable support model, ensuring business continuity, operational readiness, and controlled handover of responsibilities across markets.

 Coordinated transition activities across country teams, business stakeholders, project teams, release management, functional and technical experts, and AMS support organization.
 Planned and governed the handover approach for successive release cycles and rollout waves, aligning transition timelines with deployment plans, support readiness milestones, and market-specific requirements.